spideymans/group-music/readme.md

 #### Adding Songs

 The music queue will initially be empty.
 To add a song to the queue, click the "Choose File" button, and select a `MP3` file to add to the queue.
-Please ensure that this is an `MP3` file (unfortunately we cannot yet play `PDF` files).
+Please ensure that this is an `MP3` file.

 You'll get a toast message when the song is successfully uploaded and added to the queue.
 All connected clients will have the song added to their queue.